geugenm/polaris/docs/overview.md

   connections between telemetry components, and save a dependency graph for visualization.

-- `polaris viz` is an interactive, browser-based 3D visualization of that dependency graph.

 - `polaris convert` will convert graph output from `polaris learn` to another file format (like `.gexf`).